-How to analyze an 18th century manuscript: part 1 How does one analyze an 18th century manuscript?
+How does one analyze an 18th century manuscript?
 In this video I examine a French songbook, or recueil de chansons, that was created sometime during the second half of the eighteenth century.
 There's a lot that I don't know about this manuscript, so instead of telling you how to analyze it, I identify some questions that I'd like to explore in the weeks to come.
+What I do know:

 --a stamp identifies it as belonging to the library of Simon-Pierre Mérard de Saint-Just, although according to the Taylor Institution this manuscript is not identified in his printed catalogue